teclabrava/mu-frontend/README.md

 The web messages and tests info are in Spanish.
 In a second phase, multi-language will be implemented.

 ## App Deployment.
-Frontend is deployed with Terraform on AWS
+This project manage the Mañu's frontend with Terraform en AWS

 ## Project setup